cbartram/hearthhub-kube-api/README.md

 ### Deploying Valheim Server and HearthHub API
 To deploy the hearthhub-KUBE-api run:

-`helm install hearthhub-mod-api ./manifests/hearthhub-mod-api -f ./manifests/hearthhub-mod-api/values.yaml`
+`helm install hearthhub-kube-api ./manifests/hearthhub-kube-api -f ./manifests/hearthhub-kube-api/values.yaml`

 The API comes with a service which exposes `NodePort` 30000 and can be accessed via: `http://localhost:30000/api/v1/health` The API is pre-configured with basic auth, and you can generate the auth value like so: